 - Trees: Trees are big and tall plants.
 They have very thick and hard stems called the trunk.
-This single main stem i.e, trunk give rises to many branches bearing leaves and fruits.
+This single main stem i.e, trunk gives rise to many branches that bear leaves and fruits.
 Some trees are branchless like coconut tree; they have only one main stem which bears leaves, flowers, and fruits all by itself.
 Banyan, mango, cashew, are some examples of trees.

 In addition to these three categories of plants, there are two more types which need some support to grow.
 They are specifically called as climbers and creepers.

 - Climbers: Climbers are much advanced than creepers.
 Even climbers have a very weak stem but they can climb upon along with some support to grow and carry their weight.
 These types of plants use special structures called tendrils to climb on.
 Examples of climbers are pea plant, money plant, etc.